 NOTE: Nominations that are not formatted correctly, contain incorrect documents, or are missing required documents will not be considered.

 A cash award of $2,500 will be presented to the individual or divided among the members of the team.
 When the applicant is a team, there must be one individual in the team identified as the lead, with whom correspondence can take place.
 The award money will be delivered to the lead and they will be responsible for distribution to the individual team members.
-The award recipient will be announced at the Opening Ceremonies at the Annual Meeting.
-The recipient must be in attendance in order to receive the award.
+Both are presented to the recipient at the Annual Meeting.
 The awardee will be provided with the opportunity to make brief remarks as they receive the award.
 In addition, the individual or team will receive an opportunity to present their open science collaboration results.

 Questions?
 Please direct them to the OHBM Executive Office at firstname.lastname@example.org